openshift/microshift/cmd/generate-config/README.md

 # Config-Gen

-This is a simple generator tool that will read files for a specific struct and generate a yaml representation of it with comments to help keep things in sync.
-This is meant to be used as part of the `//go:generate` command but can also be installed and used as a stand alone binary.
+This is a tool that will read files for a specific struct and generate its yaml representation with comments to help keep things in sync.
+The tool is meant to be used as part of the `//go:generate` command, but it can also be installed and used as a standalone binary.

 ### Install